Where'd she come from?

 Cascades captures Allie’s time spent exploring in Seattle, traveling the country, observing relationships and occupations, and facing the uncertainty of life in these crazy times.
 “Seattle” opens the record with revelations about the city, the weather, and the people who live there, as she found them all surprising and refreshing.
 The percussion track is built to emulate the rain she was expecting to find walking around the city, and the rhythm has a certain Stevie Wonder “Isn’t She Lovely” upbeat, positive feel.
 “Conductor” was composed on the train traveling from Poughkeepsie to Grand Central Station in New York City, and “Lovesick” is a perfect example of the collaborative spark Allie found working with Kevin in the studio-- his ability to draw the sounds out of her head and get them down on tape.

 Allie is an Honorable Mention award winner at the Telluride Bluegrass Festival, has sung the National Anthem for the Boston Red Sox at Fenway park, and has played notable venues from the east coast out through Colorado.
-Allie serves as the founder and CEO of Give Love Originals, a company that writes custom love songs for couples on their wedding days.
+Allie is founder and CEO of Give Love Originals, a company that writes custom love songs for couples on their wedding days.

 Although Allie’s songs first found their voice in solitary writing settings, she has recently discovered the joy in sharing and collaborating on music to connect and commune with others.
 Allie looks forward to forming a band in Boulder to take her music out to the touring community.